 The distance between sections is defined as the minimum number of soft section borders that must be crossed in order to travel from one to the other.
 For instance, two sections that share a soft border are distance 1 from each other.
 Imagine a hallway consisting of three linear sections; the section at each end of the hallway would be distance 2 from each other.

 The range of an Action must be equal to or greater than the distance between the occupied sections of the attacker and the target (or, equal to or greater than the number of soft section borders crossed to get from one to the other).
 The range of an Action is described with a Range, Thrown, or Reach entry; if there is no such entry, the range of the Action is 0.
 So, an Action with Range: 2 can cross two soft section borders to reach a target.

 An Action without a Range or Thrown entry is considered to be melee.
-Such Actions can only target entities in your occupied section.
-An Action with the Reach descriptor is special in that it is technically melee but can also cross section borders if desired.
+Most such Actions can only target entities in your occupied section.
+An Action with the Reach descriptor is special in that it is melee but can also cross section borders if desired.

 An attack with the Area Attack descriptor targets all entities in a section instead of a single entity.
 Some such Actions will specify that the Action only targets enemies or allies, and some may exclude the attacker from the set of targets.
 If an Action with the Area Attack descriptor lacks a Range, Reach, or Thrown entry, it can only target the occupied section and will also target the attacker unless otherwise specified.

 If an entity is blocking a section border in its occupied section that a ranged attack without the Area Attack descriptor passes through, the entity may choose to Intercept, jumping in front of the attack as an Interrupt.
 If they do so, they become the new target of the Action.
 If a ranged attack without the Area Attack descriptor passes through a section border that was blocked from a distance, the attack automatically misses.